lambdahands/opticlj/README.md

 **Disclaimer**

-`opticlj` is alpha software, and its API is likely subject to change.
+opticlj is alpha software, and its API is likely subject to change.

 ## Usage

+The below example is a way to get started with opticlj with Clojure.

 Require the `opticlj.core` namespace to get started: